Alexankharin/NMRKan/README.md

 - If you encounter missing package errors, ensure you have installed all dependencies from `requirements.txt`.
 - For CUDA/GPU issues, set `--device cpu` when running the script if you do not have a compatible GPU.
 - For questions or issues, please open an issue on the repository or contact the author.

+## Contributing & Extending
+Contributions are welcome!
+You can extend the project by:
+- Adding new datasets or physical systems
+- Improving model architectures or training routines
+- Enhancing symbolic post-processing or interpretability
+- Creating new analysis notebooks

+Feel free to open issues or pull requests with suggestions or improvements.